Teycir/plumecontracts202508/README.md

 - **Comprehensive Coverage**: End-to-end analysis from deployment to runtime security
 - **Practical Solutions**: Actionable remediation recommendations with code examples

-This audit work demonstrates advanced capabilities in smart contract security research, with particular expertise in DeFi/GameFi protocols, oracle security, and upgradeable contract patterns.

 ## Contact for Audit Services